lazycatworkshop/myrsa/doc/how_rsa_works.md

 $n$ is the modulus.

-## II Modular Arithmetic and Congruence
+## Modular Arithmetic and Congruence

 The symbol $\equiv$ represents congruence in mathematics, meaning two numbers have the same remainder when divided by a given modulus.
 For example,